 Being Delegative – giving the responsibility for the decision to your team

-You are likely to lean towards one style more than others.
+You are likely to lean naturally towards one or two of those styles more than the others.
 If you recognise this then ask yourself why, and consider if it’s appropriate for the environment you work in.
-The leadership styles we favour are often formed by our experiences of other leaders.
 Many organisations have cultures which strongly influence the predominant leadership style.
 Most, though, benefit from a well-rounded, flexible approach.
 If you’re in one of those organisations, ask yourself:

 - Are you getting the most out of your team?